23 March to 30 October- Daily - 10am to 5.30pm or dusk

-1) Enjoy the spectacle of the Midday Parade and cannon firing.
+1) Enjoy the spectacle of the Master Gunner and cannon firing.

-2) Climb to top of the battlements for a breathtaking views around the bay and the south coast of Jersey from the top of the Mount.
+2) Take in the breathtaking views around the bay and the south coast of Jersey from the top of the Mount.

 You can take a virtual tour of Elizabeth Castle or find out more about Jersey's military history by downloading the free audio guides from the trails and tours section of the website.